samoletek/architeq-website/README.md

-# §78 - Corporate websitea
+# Architeq - Corporate websitea

 ## About the project

-§78 is a corporate website for a company that specializes in business process automation.
+Architeq is a corporate website for a company that specializes in business process automation.
 The site showcases the company's services, case studies, and provides an opportunity to contact the team.

 ## Technology